Foreign interventions by the United States: Venezuela intervention

+2025–2026 Iran conflict

+Trump inherited a crisis in the Middle East and the ongoing Russian invasion of Ukraine.
+On June 22, 2025,Trump carried out airstrikes on Iranian nuclear facilities, coordinating with Israel amid the twelve-day Iran–Israel war.
+The strikes temporarily disrupted Iran’s nuclear activities and drew international attention, with the UN expressing alarm and calling for restraint.
+These strikes were carried out for the "defense of its Israeli ally", though the actual feasibility of the Iranian state acquiring a nuclear bomb capable of being a threat to Israel was contested.
+Furthermore, the US-Israeli-Iranian conflict which proceeded has been viewed as widely ineffective and unpopular, costing american taxpayers 2 billion a day to operate.
+On September 29, 2025, he unveiled a 20-point peace plan to resolve the Gaza War, parts of which called for an International Stabilization Force and Board of Peace.

 European Deterrence Initiative and Russo-Ukrainian War

 In response to the 2014 Russian annexation of Crimea, the Obama administration established the European Deterrence Initiative (EDI), a program dedicated to bolstering American military presence in Central and Eastern Europe.
 The EDI has funded Operation Atlantic Resolve, a collective defense effort to enhance NATO's military planning and defense capabilities by maintaining a persistent rotation of American air, ground and naval presence in the region to deter perceived Russian aggression along NATO's eastern flank.
 The Enhanced Forward Presence (EFP) force was established by NATO.

+Ukraine Security Assistance Initiative

 In early November 2024, the Biden administration lifted a de facto ban on U.S. military contractors deploying to Ukraine to help the Ukrainian military repair and maintain U.S.-supplied weapons systems that require "specific technical expertise", such as F-16 fighter jets and Patriot air defense systems.
 Although various American companies already had personnel in Ukraine fulfilling contracts for the Ukrainian government, this new policy allowed the Pentagon to provide contracts to American companies for work inside Ukraine for the first time since Russia invaded in 2022.
 Pentagon officials emphasized the contractors will be located far from the front lines and will not engage Russian forces, and the policy change will result in a range of a few dozen to a few hundred contractors working inside Ukraine at a time.
 On 17 November 2024, Biden allowed Ukraine to launch U.S.-made long-range missiles deep into Russian territory.